pySRURGS/pySRURGS/README.md

 9. User specified number of permitted unique binary trees, which determine the possible equation forms
 10. User specified permitted functions of arity 1 or 2
 11. Can also run an exhaustive/brute-force search
+12. Can be run in deterministic mode for reproducibility
-12. Developed and tested on Python 3.6
+13. Developed and tested on Python 3.6

 ## Getting Started